 In Nicaragua, crime on tourists does exist, ranging from petty pickpocketing to strong-arm robberies and more violent incidents, though violent crimes on foreigners are relatively rare.
 According to the Nicaragua 2018 Crime & Safety Report by OSAC, thefts and robberies are the most commonly reported crimes, and most take place in the capital city of Managua, and other large cities, including Granada, Rivas, and León.

-A little research and pre-trip preparation can keep you safer.
+Though Nicaragua safety should not be front of mind while you're planning your trip, a little research and pre-trip preparation can keep you safer.
 In most cases, vigilance, awareness, and safety-minded behavior is enough to keep you out of harm’s way, but labeling the whole country, or any country for that matter, as “safe” or “unsafe” is unrealistic.

 What Should You Expect while Traveling in Nicaragua?